The Matapal project is an offshore gas project located off the coast of Trinidad and Tobago at a water depth of 163m.

 Maersk Drilling was awarded a three-well contract in December 2019.
 The $78m contract covers development drilling at the Matapal project for a period of 322 days and includes an option for an additional well.

 Peterson and OneSubsea provided logistics services for the project.
 The North Sea Atlantic advanced subsea construction vessel was used to install the subsea infrastructure for the project.

 BPTT is the biggest natural gas producer in Trinidad and Tobago.
 The company’s gas production represents approximately 55% of the country’s production.

-The company is involved in several other gas projects offshore Trinidad including the already producing Angelin, and Juniper gas field.
-The firm expects to begin production from the Cassia Compression project in 2021 and Cypre field after that year.
-The company holds exploration and production licenses covering more than 904,000 offshore acres in the country’s east coast.
+The company is involved in several other gas projects offshore Trinidad, including the already producing Angelin field as well as the Juniper gas field.
+It expects to begin production from the Cassia Compression project in 2022.

 The company holds exploration and production licenses and production-sharing contracts covering more than 1.6 million offshore acres of the country’s east and north-east coast.
 It operates 15 offshore platforms and two onshore processing facilities that produce gas and associated liquids.